-Field Limits With Shield Platform Encryption
+Field Limits with Shield Platform Encryption

-Under certain conditions, encrypting a given field can impose limits on the values you store in that field.
-Before deciding to encrypt a field, make sure you know what functionality will be affected.
+Under certain conditions, encrypting a field can impose limits on the values that you store in that field.
+Before deciding to encrypt a field, make sure that you know these limits.

 General Shield Platform Encryption Considerations